 MBL's accreditation requires compliance with APRA Prudential Standard APS 330: Capital Adequacy: Public Disclosures of Prudential Information (APS 330).
 MBL made its first disclosure in accordance with APS 330 as at 30 September 2008.
-This report details MBL's APS 330 disclosures as at 31 March 2009.
+This report details MBL's APS 330 disclosures as at 30 September 2009 together with the 31 March 2009 comparative.